 For probationary employees, the probation period usually lasts between three to six months.
 Their evaluation is based on whether they have come at pace with the work and culture of the organization and if they are ready to take up more responsibilities.

 There are 5 performance appraisal methods.
-Using one of these methods for performance appraisal can help organizations gain partial information.
+Using one of these methods for performance appraisals can help organizations gain partial information.
 However, combining one or more methods will lead to extracting better information and accurate data.
 It is one thing to collect data and another to do something actionable with it.

-Self-evaluationThis is an important way to get insights from the employees, evaluate themselves.
-You need to first get information about how an employee evaluates himself/herself, after conducting this evaluation the management has an opportunity to fairly appraise an employee based on their thoughts.
+Self-evaluationThis is an important way to get insights from the employees and evaluate themselves.
+You need to first get information about how an employee evaluates himself/herself; after conducting this evaluation, the performance management has an opportunity to fairly appraise an employee based on their thoughts.

-- Graphics rating scale: This is one of the most commonly used methods by managers and supervisors.
+Graphics rating scaleThe graphic rating scale is one of the most commonly used methods by managers and supervisors.
 Numeric or text values corresponding to values from excellent to poor can be used on this scale.
 Members of the same team who have similar job descriptions can be parallelly evaluated using this method.
-This scale should ideally be the same for each employee.
+This scale should ideally be the same for each employee’s performance.

-ChecklistsThe evaluator is given a checklist of several behaviors, traits, attributes or job description of the employee who needs to be evaluated.
-The checklist can contain sentences or simply attributes and the evaluator thus marks the employee based on what describes the job performance of the employee.
-If the evaluator believes that the employee has certain traits it is marked positive otherwise it is left blank.
+ChecklistsThe evaluator is given a checklist of several behaviors, traits, attributes, or job descriptions of the employee who needs to be evaluated.
+The checklist can contain sentences or simple attributes, and the evaluator thus marks the employee’s performance based on what describes the job performance of the employee.
+If the evaluator believes that the employee has certain traits, it is marked positive otherwise, it is left blank.

-Essay methodThis is also known as “free form method”.
-As the name suggests, it is a descriptive method which elaborates performance criteria.
+Essay methodThis is also known as the “free-form method.”
+As the name suggests, it is a descriptive method that elaborates on performance criteria.
 A major drawback of this method is to keep biases away.

 - It helps the management place the right employee for the right kind of job.
 This is a win-win situation for both the employee and the organization.